 Best cheap acoustic guitars: Product guide

-With a look that references Epiphone’s storied history in acoustic guitar design, the J-200SCE is a premium electro-acoustic without the accompanying price.
+With a look that references Epiphone’s storied history in acoustic guitar design, the J-200 EC (formerly known as the J-200 SCE) is a premium acoustic-electric without the accompanying price tag.
 There is no other conclusion to be drawn.
-In terms of feel, tone and looks, it is the real deal, delivering all-but flawless performance, with huge jumbo tones that really fill the mix when strumming.
+In terms of feel, tone, and looks, it is the real deal, delivering all but flawless performance, with huge jumbo tones that really fill the mix when strumming.

 During our tests we found the acoustic voice to be exceptional.
-The playability was such that the J-200SCE presents serious difficulties in calling time and putting it back in the case.
-But the Shadow pickup and preamp system seals the deal, with an onboard tuner, eSonic-2 preamp with a traditional under-saddle NanoFlex piezo and a NanoMag pickup mounted at the end of the fretboard.
+The playability was such that the J-200 EC presented severe difficulties in calling time and putting it back in the case.
+It sounds phenomenal particularly when strummed, delivering a solid, warm foundation in the low end and articulate highs.

-Read the full Epiphone J-200SCE review
+Read the full Epiphone J-200 SCE review

 Like its acoustic voice, the Martin sounds very 'conventional' plugged in and that's no bad thing.
 It's really easy to dial in: we scooped a little lower midrange and that was about it.
 Open-mic ready, we'd say!